 Micah and his wife Janae have been married since 2013.
 They are avid gamers and also spend time in the gym where they enjoy power lifting together.

 Mai joined Senator Runner's office in January 2011 when he was elected to the Board of Equalization.
-As Assistant Deputy to Vice Chair Runner, Mai manages the day to day operations in conjunction with the Chief Deputy.
+As Assistant Deputy to Member Runner, Mai manages the day to day operations in conjunction with the Chief Deputy.
 She has more than 20 years of administrative, management and leadership experience in the government industry.